Last updated: March 12, 2023

 You will now start seeing the first glimpses of Empress Falls, which can be very impressive, especially after a period of rainfall when more water thunders down into the natural pool below.

-If one beautiful waterfall isn’t enough, keep following the path downstream along the creek to visit two more waterfalls.
+If one beautiful waterfall isn’t enough, continue on the path downstream along the creek to visit two more waterfalls.

-Fed by the Valley of the Waters Creek, both Sylvia Falls and Lodore Falls are pretty cascade waterfalls that are very much worth the extra effort.
+Fed by the Valley of the Waters Creek, both Sylvia Falls and Lodore Falls are scenic cascade waterfalls.
+They are not too far away from Empress Falls and are very much worth the extra effort.

 Beyond these two waterfalls, the walking track continues even further to Flat Rock Falls, Brittania Falls, Red Rock Falls, and Vera Falls.